fortracc/pyfortracc/README.md

-# pyForTraCC - Python Library for Tracking and Forecasting Configurable Clusters
+# pyForTraCC - Python Library for Forecasting and Tracking the Evolution of Configurable Clusters

 > **Note**: `pyForTraCC` library is currently in a **release candidate** phase, meaning it is nearly finalized but may receive minor updates before the official stable release.